AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 ![[Pasted image 20251107125446.png]]

 This (and almost all normal maps you find online) will have a blueish tint.
 This is because the normals are all closely pointing outwards towards the positive z axis $(0, 0, 1)$: a blueish color.
-The deviations in color represent normal vectors that are slightly offset from the general positive z direction
+The deviations in color represent normal vectors that are slightly offset from the general positive z direction, giving a sense of depth to the texture.
+For example, you can see that at the top of each brick the color tends to be more greenish